- Location and Housing

 All students are required to attend the mandatory Program Agreement Meeting.
 This afternoon long event will cover important topics relevant to study abroad like health, safety, security, and more.
 Plus, it will give you the chance to meet other students studying abroad on your programs!
 Alumni and staff will also be present to help you start thinking about your goals for the program.
 More information will be provided by your program manager.

 Pitt Business students may apply for additional scholarships through the Pitt Business International Scholarship application.
 Please note that the application deadline for the Pitt Business International Scholarship is the same date as the program application deadline.
-For other scholarship opportunities, be sure to check out the Pitt Study Abroad scholarship page.
+For other scholarship opportunities, be sure to check out the Pitt Global Experiences funding page.

 Students with a Criminal Record: Please note that there could be complications to your application process.
 It is VERY important that you bring this to the attention of your program manager as soon as possible.